nandstand/sample-site/reference/deployment.md

 ## Slurm / compute nodes

-- Compute partitions: dev (`compute-dev`), prod (`compute-prod`)
-- The dev and prod servers are login nodes
-- The project would have access to 20-30 compute nodes
 - The compute nodes would mount to wherever the login nodes' python venvs live
-- Developers submit test jobs from the dev server (their sandboxes)
+- Developers log into the login nodes and work from their sandbox environments
 - Sample docs won't cover local tests, just test jobs submitted to Slurm

 ## Environment

 - Environment scripts set up paths, activate python environment, and add project to PYTHONPATH
 - Shared incoming data on the dev server to keep things simple
-- The deployed code uses a Python virtual environment (dev/prod)
+- The deployed code uses a Python virtual environment (dev/main)
 - Developers use a Python virtual environment in their sandboxes
 - Have to activate on login
 - Small team: just manage dependencies via requirements file / pip